 Is Ethics the right journal for my manuscript?

 Ethics is an international journal of moral, political, and legal philosophy.
 It publishes work from disciplines that have a normative dimension, including philosophy and law, as well as work with normative implications in social, economic, and political theory.
-Work that draws on more than one disciplinary approach is especially welcome, as are contributions from outside the United States.
 Essays should avoid unnecessary technicality and strive to be accessible to the widest possible audience without sacrificing clarity and rigor.
 Ethics publishes both theory and the application of theory to contemporary moral issues.
 Historical essays are welcome, provided they have significant implications for contemporary theory.

 Ethics places a premium on original, well-argued work that also exhibits felicity of expression.
 We invite potential authors to read through our tables of contents and some of the freely available articles that were recently published in Ethics to get a sense of the kinds of articles Ethics publishes (http://www.jstor.org/action/showPublication?journalCode=ethics).

 Please note that

 - As a matter of policy, we do not publish historical or interpretive essays that lack significant implications for ongoing theoretical work.